antmicro/kenning-pipeline-manager/docs/source/specification-builder.md

 # Specification builder

-Creating specification, especially in external applications written in Python can be significantly simplified with the `SpecificationBuilder` class.
+Creating a specification, especially in external applications written in Python, can be significantly simplified with the `SpecificationBuilder` class.
 This tool:

 * Provides methods to update the contents of the specification
-* Provides an API that allows to modify the specification without worrying about the changes in the format
+* Provides an API that allows modifying the specification without worrying about the changes in the format
 * Provides sanity checks of URLs, prevents duplicates and validates the specification with the frontend.

 Note that this chapter only presents the initial steps of constructing a specification in Pipeline Manager.